Thodemar/ht1632c-8x32-LED-matrix-library/README.md

 # Tested
-Has been tested on the Arduino Due using the bmptk : Bare Metal Programming Toolkit
+Has been tested on the Arduino Due using bmptk : Bare Metal Programming Toolkit

 # Why
 This library has been made for the Individueel Propedeuse Assessment of the study HBO-ICT at the Hogeschool Utrecht